Sking59/IRtx/README.md

 # IRtx
-This is the repository for Team ??
-IRtx project files
+This will be for documents related to the IRx project